ylacaute/ez-Dashing/README.md

  - Properties are then injected into the application state
  - Widgets are dumb components with properties defined in the configuration and the mapped properties of the dataSources they listen to
  - Widgets are re-rendered each time properties change

+### Why dataSources ?
+ - User have a total control of REST requests and how data are mapped to the application
+ - No more REST client dependencies : you build your own !
+ - One dataSource can serve many components (no request duplication)

 ## Widgets backlog
 - [x] __ClockWidget__